Ohio State vs. USC Predictions & Picks - November 6

 Ohio State vs. USC Women's Basketball Predictions & Picks - November 6

-Monday's game between the Ohio State Buckeyes (0-0) and USC Trojans (0-0) going head-to-head at T-Mobile Arena has a projected final score of 69-65 (according to our computer prediction) in favor of Ohio State, who is listed as a small favorite by our model.
-The game will tip off at 2:00 PM ET on November 6.
+Monday's contest between the Ohio State Buckeyes (0-0) and USC Trojans (0-0) going head-to-head at T-Mobile Arena has a projected final score of 69-65 (based on our computer prediction) in favor of Ohio State, who is listed as a small favorite by our model.
+The game will begin at 2:00 PM ET on November 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!